epiverse-trace/ColOpenData/README.md

-- **Geospatial:** This data is retrieved from the National Geostatistical Framework (MGN), which includes maps and a summarized version of the 2018 census, aggregated to spatial geometries.
+- **Geospatial:** This data is retrieved from the National Geostatistical Framework (MGN), which includes maps and a summarized version of the 2018 CNPV, aggregated to spatial geometries.
 The data is available at different aggregation levels including: Blocks, Urban and Rural Sections, Urban and Rural Sectors, Urban Areas, Municipalities and Departments.
 More information is available at [MGN